The most important part of learning how to score in netball is understanding how to use the scorekeeper system of 'odds and evens'.

-Cross out the existing number after a team scores a goal and insert the new score.
-To calculate team for the next center pass, i.e. 5 + 9 = 14 is an even number, so the next center pass would be Team A.
+To calculate which team should take the next centre pass, because 5 + 9 = 14 is an even number, the next centre pass would go to Team A.

 The rules of the game change every once in a while.
-That applies to most sports and netball is no different.
+It applies to most sports and netball is no different.
 Our netball FAQ section helps players learn each new rule as they filter into the game.

 Many see the role of umpires in netball as the third team functioning inside the court.
 They must apply all rules according to the International Federation of Netball Associations.

 The netball timekeeper responsibilities focus on accurate timekeeping.
 But, they also signal break time stoppages and pace a flowing tempo in the game.